You are a group member!

 - Materials and tools to support child count activities: instructions, forms, resources about confidentiality, FileMaker Pro guidance, and a “Dear Colleague” letter from OSEP.

-- Biannual webinars and drop-in calls take place in October and January to present information about the child count and provide an opportunity for peer-to-peer sharing of strategies, materials, and tools.
+- Webinars occur as needed to highlight changes and present information about the child count.
+Opportunities are provided for peer-to-peer sharing of strategies, materials, and tools.

-- One-on-one consultations are also available with the Initiative Lead, Mark Schalock, to answer specific questions.
+- One-on-one consultations are also available with the Initiative Lead, Robbin Bull, to answer specific questions.

 - Custom analyses and reports for you using data from 2007 to the most current count.

 Initiative Background & Data Facts

 Use the information at the Initiative Background & Data Facts webpage to understand the intent of the National Child Count and the unique role it plays in understanding the children who make up this low-incidence population.